Yes. You don't have to hand in your notice when you start getting retirement benefits.

-Suppose you reach full retirement age this year.
-In that case, the earnings limit is $46,920, with $1 in benefits withheld for every $3 earned over the limit.
-That applies until you actually hit your FRA; past that, there is no earnings limit.
+Suppose you will reach full retirement age in 2024.
+In that case, the earnings limit is $59,520, with $1 in benefits withheld for every $3 earned over the limit.
+That applies until the date you hit FRA: past that, there is no benefit reduction, no matter how much you earn.
+In fact, Social Security increases your monthly benefit at that point so that over time you recoup benefits you lost to the prior withholding.

-If you’re self-employed, Social Security counts your net income only; if you receive wages, earnings-limit calculations are based on your gross pay.
+If you receive wages, earnings-limit calculations are based on your gross pay; if you’re self-employed, Social Security counts your net income only.
 The Social Security pamphlet “How Work Affects Your Benefits” and its Retirement Earnings Test Calculator can provide more details.

 Keep in mind